gypgyptestmore/gypgyptestmore/README.md

 I'm focusing on web technology.

-After work, I'm also interested in reading, shopping, exploring food stores, DIY handicrafts.
+After work, I'm also interested in reading, visiting classic attractions with good friends, taking beautiful photos, shopping, exploring food stores, DIY handicrafts.

-I wish you enjoy your codes and fuck your bugs.
+I wish you enjoy my codes and fuck your bugs.

 That's all and nice to meet you.